liufengting/FTImageViewer/README.md

 Preview images with just a few lines of code.
 I wrote this for my future projects.
 Feel free to try it in your own projects!

+# Feathers

+* Double tap to zoom
+* pinch to zoom
+* pan up/down to dismiss
+* button tap to dismiss
+* save current image to system Photo Album

 ## ScreenShots